Belikhun/iot-smart-app/README.md

 > ### Project is not completed!
 > This project is a part of my thesis.
 Papers will be published here once everything is completed.
 >
-> This project will not be maintained and will be archived once the papers are published.
+> This project will not be maintained and the repository will be archived once the papers are published.

 # IoT Smart App